Hydrogen

 Natural hydrogen: a low-carbon resource for the energy transition

-45-8 ENERGY: pioneer in the exploration and production of native hydrogen
+45-8 ENERGY: pioneer in the exploration of native hydrogen

 Natural hydrogen, also known as native, white, or geological hydrogen, is a resource produced naturally in the subsurface, without human intervention or CO₂ emissions.
 This renewable energy source offers a complementary alternative to current low-carbon hydrogen production methods.

 In certain geological contexts, natural hydrogen is associated with helium.
-It is therefore natural for 45-8 ENERGY to take an interest in this naturally carbon-free resource and to co-valorize it.
+It is therefore straightforward for 45-8 ENERGY to take an interest in this naturally carbon-free resource and to co-valorize it.

 Our mission: to offer an eco-friendly alternative for our energy transition

-Long considered a geological curiosity, natural hydrogen is slowly taking its place and the hypotheses surrounding this gas are being confirmed.
-At 45-8 ENERGY, we have been convinced since our creation in 2017 that natural hydrogen exists and has great potential.
-Our exploration activities and extensive field analyses enable us to refine our understanding of natural hydrogen: its creation, accumulation, and migration pathways.
+Long considered a geological curiosity, natural hydrogen is slowly gaining recognition and the hypotheses surrounding this gas are being confirmed.
+At 45-8 ENERGY, we have been convinced since our founding in 2017 that natural hydrogen exists and has great potential.
+Our exploration activities and extensive field analyses enable us to refine our understanding of natural hydrogen: its form, accumulation, and migration pathways.

 At 45-8 ENERGY, we are interested in two types of low-carbon hydrogen: